StupidCoder/StupidLib/README.md

 StupidLib
 =========

-My personal library of various stuff
+This is my personal library of various stuff for developing Android applications.
+Right now StupidLib requires API Level 9 which means that Android 2.3 (Gingerbread) is the lowest supported OS version.